-Under the Proposed Action Alternative, the floating slips, utility service to the docks, bank stabilization, and walkways would be located within the 100-year floodplain of the Powell River.
+The floating slips, utility service to the docks, bank stabilization, and walkways would be located within the 100-year floodplain of the Powell River.
 Consistent with EO 11988, these facilities are considered to be repetitive actions in the 100-year floodplain that should result in minor impacts.
 To minimize adverse impacts, TVA would include the following conditions in the Section 26a permit: the floating slips would be anchored to prevent them from floating free during major floods, and the cutoff for electric service must be located at or above elevation 1035.0 feet and be accessible during floods.
 The walkways are approvable as proposed with no conditions.

-Up to 3.1 acre-feet of bank stabilization material would be placed within the Flood Storage Zone, occupying about 1,400 linear feet of shoreline.
-There is no practical alternative to locating this amount of stabilization material within the reservoir because of the length of shoreline to stabilize.
-To minimize adverse impacts, the 26a permit would contain the following condition: bank stabilization would be placed, on average, no more than two feet from the existing shoreline at June 1 flood guide elevation.
+Up to 0.9 acre-foot of bank stabilization material would be placed within the Flood Storage Zone, occupying about 300 linear feet of shoreline.
+Bank stabilization less than 1.0 acrefoot in volume is considered to be a repetitive action in the Flood Storage Zone.
+To minimize adverse impacts, the Section 26a permit would contain the following condition: bank stabilization would be placed, on average, no more than two feet from the existing shoreline at June 1 flood guide elevation.
 Therefore, the bank stabilization would comply with the TVA Flood Storage Loss Guideline and EO 11988.
 With these mitigation measures, the Proposed Action Alternative would have no significant impact on floodplains and their natural and beneficial values.

-3.11.
-Cumulative Effects
+3.12 Cumulative Effects